phalt/phalt/README.md

 ⚫⚪ I play Go.

-🤖 I really like the Cyberpunk genre.

-🐉 I am a Pokemon trainer.
+📷 I shoot film photography (currently on a Leica M6).

 🌱 I am a bit of a nature witch.